wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/Raspberry Pi - Sync with rysnc/readme.md

 ### Step 4: Making the rsync script

 We want to make many of these commands, and we want them to be run every 5 min.
 But if we simply put this into cron, cron will run it every 5 min.
 Since it’s unlikely that the first will be done in 5 min, multiple rsync’s will begin, downloading the same file.
 Then finally crash the pi.
-We would very much wan, to avoid this :D.
+We would very much wan, to avoid this:

 There is this thing called flock.
 It will create a `flocktmp.lock` file, denying any new rsync’s beginning, until the first one is done.
 We can simply not use this for all the rsync commands.
 That’s why we are going to put all the rsync’s, into one script.

 **1: The script**